 High pressure O rings are circular elastomeric seals with a round cross-section, designed to create a barrier against fluid or gas leakage in high-pressure conditions.
 They function by compressing between two surfaces, filling any irregularities to form a seal.

 In system design, pressure is a primary factor, as it determines how much force the O-ring must resist without deforming excessively.
 The gap, or clearance between the surfaces, affects the seal’s stability; larger gaps increase the risk of issues under pressure.
 Material will influence high pressure O rings’ durability and compatibility with the operating environment.
-Backup rings provide additional support, preventing the O ring from moving into the gap under high loads
+Backup rings provide additional support, preventing the O ring from moving into the gap under high loads.

 How to Define “High Pressure”?